 Community Programs can also be an important resource for building connection and community in the City.
 City-provided programs can offer the public with the opportunity to learn and connect with one another, and to improve health through exercise, relaxation, and self-awareness.
 The City currently provides many programs and will continue to grow and develop new programs going forward.
-One of the programs being currently developed by the City is a Community Demonstration Garden.
-The garden will be centrally located at the Civic Center behind the City's Conference and Recreation Center and will offer gardening classes, class trips and exercise classes like Yoga in the Garden.
+One of the existing programs by the City is a Community Demonstration Garden.
+The garden is centrally located at the Civic Center behind the City's Conference and Recreation Center and offers gardening classes, class trips and exercise classes like Yoga in the Garden.